mezo-org/musd/final-presentation.md

 ---

-# Liquidations
+# Fee Economics

-- **Under-collateralized troves (under 110% CR) are eligible for liquidation**
-- **Public liquidate function can be called by anyone**
-- **Liquidation rewards**
-  - 200 MUSD flat fee
+**Fee Types:**
+- **Borrowing Rate**: 0.1% added as debt to the loan
-  - 0.5% of collateral
+- **Redemption Rate**: 0.75% taken out of the collateral being redeemed
-- **Stability Pool and redistribution**
+- **Interest Rate**: 1% fixed
+- **Refinancing Rate**: 20% of the borrowing rate

+**Bootstrap Loan & Distribution:**
+- Stability Pool initially populated with bootstrap loan against future fees
+- Fees → PCV → split between bootstrap loan repayment and fee recipients
+- Once bootstrap loan paid, 100% fees go to recipients

 ---

-# Redemptions
+# System Mechanics

-- **Anyone may call TroveManager.redeemCollateral to burn MUSD and receive BTC, $1 for $1 (minus the redemption fee)**
-- **Trove with the lowest CR above 110% has an equivalent amount of debt cancelled, and that amount of BTC is transferred to the redeeming user**

-- **Example:**
-  - Alice has $10,000 of debt backed by $12,000 worth of BTC
-  - Bob redeems $1000 worth of MUSD
-  - Bob receives $1000 worth of Alice's BTC
-  - Alice is now left with $9000 in debt backed by $11,000 of BTC

 ---

-# Fees

-- **Borrowing Rate: 0.1% added as debt to the loan**
-- **Redemption Rate: 0.75% taken out of the collateral being redeemed**
-- **Interest Rate: 1% fixed**
-- **Refinancing Rate: 20% of the borrowing rate**

----

-# Bootstrap loan

-- **Stability Pool is initially populated with a bootstrap loan minted against future fees**
-- **This can only leave the Stability Pool via liquidations until the debt is paid**
-- **Fees collected by the protocol are used to pay down the bootstrap loan**

----

-# PCV and Fee Distribution

-- **Fees collected are sent to the PCV (Protocol Controlled Value) contract**
-- **Governance can call a function to distribute the fees**
-- **Until the bootstrap loan is paid, a portion of the fees are used to pay down the loan, with the remainder being sent to a specified fee recipient**

----

-# Supporting Ideas

----

 # Gas Compensation

-- **When a user opens up a trove, an extra flat $200 MUSD is minted for gas compensation, sent to the GasPool, and added to the borrower's debt.**
+- **Opening a trove**: Extra 200 MUSD minted and added to your debt
-- **This debt is included when calculating the user's collateralization ratio.**
-- **When a trove is liquidated, the liquidator is sent the 200 MUSD as compensation**
+- **Liquidation**: Liquidator receives the 200 MUSD as reward
-- **In all other situations (redemption, closing a trove, repaying debt), the last 200 MUSD of debt is paid from the Gas Pool**
+- **All other actions**: 200 MUSD paid from GasPool, not your balance
-- **Effectively, this is a hold on 200 MUSD that is returned as long as a trove is not liquidated**
+- **Result**: 200 MUSD hold that's returned unless you get liquidated

 ---